infinispan/infinispan-designs/Conflict-resolution-perf-improvements.md

 ### Increasing Merkle Tree Depth
-A segment root with all entries being it's children is not very efficient when a segment contains a large number of values, as when an inconsistency is discover, it's still necessary to send all entries within the segment over the wire.
+A segment root with all entries being it's children is not very efficient when a segment contains a large number of values, as when an inconsistency is discovered, it's still necessary to send all entries within the segment over the wire.
 Increasing the depth of the tree means that it's possible to perform more fine-grained consistency checks, with a larger tree depth and smaller amount of leaf nodes resulting in less entries having to be sent over the wire when inconsistencies do occur.

 #### Constant lookup/removal tree - Depth 3
-This is a simple implemenetation which adds an additional layer of depth to the tree in order to increase CR granularity:
+This is a simple implementation which adds an additional layer of depth to the tree in order to increase CR granularity:

 * A segment is further divided into `X` nodes, which are the root's childen
   - These nodes represent a range of a cache's `key` hashcodes, e.g. 0..5, 6..10 etc